 After the tracer gas monitoring sample is obtained, the air purging pump will be deactivated.
-Tracer gas readings from each VMP location will be compared to the tracer gas test screening limit of 20%.
-If any reading exceeds 20%, the VMP assembly will be reexamined for potential leaks, resealed, and the tracer gas monitoring protocol repeated.
+If tracer gas is detected in the monitoring sample, the VMP assembly will be reexamined for potential leaks, resealed, and the tracer gas monitoring protocol repeated.

 The Teflon tubing from the VMP will be attached to the Summa canister and the canister valve will be opened to begin sub-slab vapor collection at each VMP location.
 The sampling assembly will be periodically inspected during testing to determine the rate of vacuum loss (i.e., sample collection).
 The VMP sub-slab samples will be recovered approximately 8 hours later by closing the Summa canister valves, disconnecting the Teflon tubing from the VMP, and recording the remaining vacuum, which should exceed 2 inHg to allow the laboratory to check for leaks.
-Sub-slab VMP samples will be submitted for laboratory analysis of VOCs via EPA Method TO-15 with a target reporting limit of 5.0 micrograms per cubic meter (μg/m3).
+Sub-slab VMP samples will be submitted for laboratory analysis of VOCs via EPA Method TO-15 with a target reporting limit of 1.0 micrograms per cubic meter (μ g/m3).